LiteLDev/liteloaderbds-documentation/en/LLSEPluginDevelopment/EventAPI/EconomicEvents.md

   `function(xuid,money)`
 - Parameters:
   - xuid : `String`
-    The Xuid of the player whose amount of money changed.
+    The XUID of the player whose amount of money changed.
   - money : `Integer`
     The amount of money being given.
 - Intercept events: Function returns `false`